-I can proudly say I am a Case Western Reserve University/University Hospitals first year pathology resident.
+I can proudly say I am a Case Western Reserve University/University Hospitals first-year pathology resident.
 I was born and raised in Cuba.
 I received my medical degree with honors from the University of Medical Sciences in Havana.
 A few years later I finished Family Medicine and Anatomic Pathology residencies.
 Then, I attended two fellowships in Oncopathology and Molecular Pathology.
 I practiced in the National Institute of Oncology and Radiobiology in Havana, Cuba for two years, where I gained strong clinical knowledge that allowed me to engage in a wider variety of research topics and clinical trials mostly related to prostatic adenocarcinoma and bone and soft tissue tumors.
-Later on, I was part of Labopat team, Puebla Mexico for almost a year.
+Later on, I was part of the Labopat team, Puebla Mexico for almost a year.
 I am confident that the Case Western Reserve University/UH Pathology Program, has all the elements to develop well-rounded pathologists.
 In my free time, I enjoy camping and traveling.
 I also take pleasure in cooking for my family and friends and trying new restaurants here and there.
 I love dogs and a cup of coffee anytime.

 Oziel Valdez Sanchez, MC

 My name is Oziel Valdez-Sanchez.
 I am the eldest son in my family, and I have one brother and one sister.
-I was born in 1990 in Monterrey, Mexico, where I graduated from ‘Universidad Autonoma de Nuevo Leon’ School of Medicine, which is the biggest university in the northeast of Mexico.
+I was born in 1990 in Monterrey, Mexico, where I graduated from ‘Universidad Autonoma de Nuevo Leon’ School of Medicine, which is the biggest university in northeast Mexico.
 I consider that I have an inquisitive mind, am someone who likes to understand the “whys” and the “hows” of the disease process, and other topics beyond medicine, and I think that pathology is the medical specialty that best matches those interests.
-Outside of medicine I like to do simple things such as having a conversation on any topic with a good friend, taking a walk, contemplating the scenery and practicing meditation.
+Outside of medicine, I like to do simple things such as having a conversation on any topic with a good friend, taking a walk, contemplating the scenery and practicing meditation.

 I was born and raised in Toronto, Canada.
-I attended University of Toronto as an undergraduate studying human biology and physiology.
+I attended the University of Toronto as an undergraduate studying human biology and physiology.
 Subsequently, I received my medical degree from St. George's University.
 As a child, I spent my summers in my uncle's lab in Nanjing, China where I began to discover my interest in life sciences.
 I thoroughly enjoyed my time as an assistant researcher at University Health Network, where I familiarized myself with the laboratory environment and underwent training to use confocal microscopes.
-Outside of academics, I like to meet people, read news, watch shows, follow sports and travel abroad.
+Outside of academics, I like to meet people, read the news, watch shows, follow sports and travel abroad.